Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 If you're using the Content Services (Enterprise), then you need credentials to access the necessary artifacts from [Nexus](https://artifacts.alfresco.com){:target="_blank"}.
 Customers can request these through [Hyland Community](https://community.hyland.com/){:target="_blank"}.

+>**Note:** If you are using Alfresco Transform Service 1.4 or newer, and you want to do IPTC metadata extraction, then you need to [bootstrap the IPTC Content Model]({% link content-services/latest/install/containers/index.md %}#iptc-model-bootstrap) manually into Content Services.
+If you follow the link you will find the necessary content model files.

 ## Target O/S

 The playbooks have been tested using Ansible 2.9.16 (or later) on target hosts with the following operating systems: